yjs/ycs/README.md

-C# reference implementation of the [Yjs](https://github.com/yjs/yjs).
+C# implementation of the [Yjs](https://github.com/yjs/yjs).
 Supports YArray, YMap, YText.
 Compatible with the Yjs on the binary protocol level.

 Short demo
 -------